HuddleEng/PhantomFlow/README.md

 ### Note

 For now I have removed all code for visualisation.
-Visualisation will appear a seperate project in future.
+Visualisation will appear in a seperate project in future.

 ### Aims